+We initially disseminated to two schools that employ members of our CWT.
 Algebra I teams from both schools had encouraged their administration to collaborate with us after attending hands-on hour-long workshops on iMPaCT's approach.
 However, despite the LM's availability, most of these math teachers had little prior experience with programming and felt underprepared to implement the lessons.
 Fortunately, the math coach at one of the schools is a member of the CWT.
 With her one-on-one coaching, most members of her team began to implement the lessons.
 Only one teacher at the other school (also a CWT member whose schedule did not permit similar one-on-one support) implemented the lessons.

 We learned much from this experiment.
-The teaching coach who trained an entire teaching team has numerous observations and suggestions regarding teacher preparation.
+The teaching coach who trained an entire teaching team provided numerous observations and suggestions regarding teacher preparation.
 In addition, we collected written feedback and conducted a focus group meeting with her team of teachers.
 They expressed high enthusiasm towards iMPaCT as well as challenges they encountered in the implementation of those modules.
-They specifically indicated that a PDP would be needed for the project to succeed.
+They specifically indicated that a professional development program (PDP) would be needed for the project to succeed.
 In addition, they requested the development of additional support materials to help students practice skills and concepts.